MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-remote-desktop-services-issues.md

     ![Screenshot of the VM status](./media/troubleshoot-remote-desktop-services-issues/login-page.png)

 - You remotely view the event logs in the VM by using Event Viewer.
-You see that Remote Desktop Services, TermServ, isn't starting or is failing to start.
+You see that Remote Desktop Services, TermService, isn't starting or fails to start.
 The following log is a sample:

     **Log Name**:      System </br>
     **Source**:        Service Control Manager </br>